Dish unveils Sling TV video streaming service

 The satellite TV provider noted that Sling TV is not the same as Sling Media, the Foster City, California, company known for Sling Box devices that let people watch TV across multiple screens.

-Sling TV will be closely watched in the media industry as the television industry undergoes a drastic change and other players like Sony roll out competing services.
+Sling TV will be closely watched in the media industry as the television ecosystem undergoes a drastic change.

-The fact that ESPN is part of the offering is considered a coup for Dish, as sport programs have long been viewed as a key component for attracting consumers who resist ditching pay TV packages.

 For the third quarter, Dish said it lost about 12,000 pay-TV subscribers compared with the second quarter.
 It has about 14 million subscribers, making it the second-largest U.S. satellite TV company.